AustinCodingAcademy/alumni-gitbook/2019-summer/3-job-search.md

   * Company culture - diversity, benefits, flexible schedule, etc.
   * Anything else that's important to you

+## Guest speaker

+Fanny from [Cox Enterprises](https://www.coxenterprises.com/) will present about her company as well as some insight into the importance of networking.

 ## Job search: Getting started

 Food for thought: